 Hopping off the V/Line bus at the Apollo Bay Information Centre, I follow small yellow arrows through a park, along the road, and finally onto the sand in Marengo.
 Despite being the middle of July, I’m stripped down to a singlet, beaming like it’s my first time outside and reflecting a blinding amount of pasty chest to unsuspecting passersby.

 The next few hours pass incredibly quickly, parading past a long string of secluded beaches, each more beautiful than the last.
-The trail is a dirt path adjacent to the water, gently undulating up and down with the coastline, but trail markers often lead straight onto the beach, taking me right up against the gentle waves or over rock platforms.
+The dirt path is adjacent to the water, but trail markers often lead straight onto the beach, taking me right up against the gentle waves or over rock platforms.

-I see only one other couple all afternoon, lounging on the sand and pointing me up to a nearly-missed trail marker leading off of the beach and towards the cool, shaded forests of the Great Otway National Park.
+I see only one other couple all afternoon, lounging on the sand and pointing me up to a nearly-missed trail marker.
+It leads me off of the beach and towards the cool, shaded forests of the Great Otway National Park.